 Amsterdam Central Station Services

 The lockers vault is at the East Entry (Ingang Oost) to the station: open 24 hours a day, 7 days a week.
 While rather expensive, the lockers are a convenient way of storing the luggage for a day or two.
-There is always a service person to help you out if there is any problem with the locker.
-The lockers do not accept coins – you pay with a credit card, Maestro, pin card or a special chip card, which can be bought at the Service Center at the other end of the station.
+The lockers do not accept coins – you pay with a credit card, pin card or a special chip card, which can be bought at the Service Center at the other end of the station.
 Service desk in the lockers area does not sell chip cards.

 Lost luggage and other lost objects